18297928865/gene-family/README.md

 ##  phylogenetic tree

-Use [MEGA](https://protocols.mushroomlab.cn/archives/mega-usage) to construct phylogenetic tree, then beautify it by [iTOL](https://www.zhihu.com/question/56882412)
+Use [MEGA](https://protocols.mushroomlab.cn/archives/mega-usage) or TBtools to construct phylogenetic tree, then beautify it by [iTOL](https://www.zhihu.com/question/56882412)